-Published On: Tuesday, February 2, 2021|Categories: Customized Curriculum, Education Info, Learning Environment, Teachers|
+Published On: Tuesday, February 2, 2021|Categories: Education Info, Customized Curriculum, Learning Environment, Teachers|

 A year ago, the coronavirus pandemic spread all over the world and took a toll on millions of lives.
 What we are now witnessing is a changing world; where social distancing is a norm, wearing masks is essential, and staying locked in homes is a daily routine.